Board of Directors

 Wayne Jackson is CEO of Sonatype.
 Prior to joining Sonatype, Wayne was the CEO of open source network security pioneer Sourcefire, Inc. www.sourcefire.com, which he guided from fledgling start-up through IPO in March of 2007 to a peak valuation of over $750 million.
 Before joining Sourcefire, Wayne co-founded Riverbed Technologies, a wireless infrastructure company, and served as its CEO until the sale of the company for approximately $1 billion.
 While at Riverbed, Wayne built strategic relationships with industry leaders Palm, Oracle, IBM, Symbol and Microsoft, growing the company from start-up to category winner in less than two years.
 Wayne holds a B.B.S. in Finance from James Madison University and has completed the Executive Education program for Corporate Governance at Harvard University.

-Jason is CTO and Founder of Sonatype, and the founder of the Apache Maven project, the Plexus IoC framework and the Apache Velocity project.
+Jason is the founder of Sonatype, the Apache Maven project, the Plexus IoC framework and the Apache Velocity project.
 Jason has over ten years of enterprise software development experience.
 He founded Periapt, a company that provided software infrastructure development services to Fortune 500 companies such as Toyota Corp., Bank of America and Coca-Cola Co.
 Previous to Periapt, he worked as a Technology Architect at Compusense, a world leader in sensory analysis and data research.
 Jason currently serves on the board of the Eclipse Foundation.
 He has been involved with the Apache Software Foundation for seven years, helped to found Codehaus, a well respected incubation facility for open source community projects.

 Ann Winblad is the co-founder and a Managing Director of Hummer Winblad Venture Partners.
 She is a well-known and respected software industry entrepreneur and technology leader.
 Her background and over 30 years of experience in the software industry have been chronicled in many national business and trade publications.